hddm-devs/hddm/docs/index.rst

 Welcome to HDDM's documentation!
 ================================

-HDDM is a toolkit to fit Drift Diffusion Models to reaction times using Hierarchical Bayesian estimation.
-HDDM is written in Python_ and is licensed under the GPLv3.
+HDDM is a python toolkit to fit Drift Diffusion Models to reaction times using Hierarchical Bayesian estimation (via PyMC_).

 Quickstart for the impatient
 ============================

 Homepage: http://code.google.com/p/hddm
+License: GPLv3

 Installation
 ------------